 Adding function environment variables

-When you add environment variables, a new version of the function is created.
+When adding environment variables, you create a new version of the function.
 You cannot add variables to an existing version.

 - In the management console

-, select the folder containing the function. - Select Cloud Functions.
+, navigate to the folder containing the function. - Go to Cloud Functions.

-- Select the function whose version you want to add an environment variable for.
+- Select the function whose version you want to add an environment variable to.

 - Navigate to the Editor tab.